 An extrasolar planet is, simply, a planet orbiting some other star.
 Astronomers have long believed that the Galaxy should contain a lot of planets.
 The fact that nobody could detect any was frustrating.
 If you look for extrasolar planets and don't find any, there are two possible reasons for the failure.

 Remember that detecting something means that you have observed some effect that indicates the presence of the target although you cannot directly see it.
 Consider driving down the highway at night and smelling a skunk.
 You have detected the skunk but do not actually see it.

 Astronomers at McDonald Observatory can measure velocites of less than 6 meters per second using Doppler shift.
 This is about 15 miles per hour!
 This capability stretches the size limit for planet detection downward, allowing smaller planets to be detected.

 So far, most of the extrasolar planets are large, measured in "Jupiters."
 A planet that is "2 Jupiter" is twice the mass of Jupiter.
-Earth-size planets have not yet been detected for the simple reason that their effect on the parent star is so small that we can't see it.
-Those small planets are still below our detection limit.
+The detection limit is steadily being pushed down.
+Detection of an Earth-sized (or a little larger) planet may be near.
 A Neptune-sized planet has been found recently, orbiting VERY close to its star.